Zamiell/stardew-valley/Min-Max_Guide.md

 - Check the garbage can next to Lewis' house.
 - Meet Evelyn + Caroline + Jodi + Vincent + Harvey west of Lewis' house.
 - Kill the weeds along the left side of the map by Harvey.
 - Meet Leah + Pierre inside of Pierre's General Store.
-(You have to go behind the counter to talk to Pierre.)
+  - You have to go behind the counter to talk to Pierre.
+  - You will buy Spring Crops on Spring 5 or 6, so don't buy from Pierre today.
 - Check the garbage can next to the Saloon.
 - Meet Gus in the Saloon.
 (You have to go behind the counter to talk to him.)
 - Check the garbage can next to George's house.